February 5–7, 2023

 Peter Bedrossian, Featured Cellist

-Peter Bedrossian is a physicist at Lawrence Livermore National Laboratory.
-He holds an AB and PhD degrees from Harvard University and was an Alexander von Humboldt Fellow at the Julich Research Center (KFA) in Julich, Germany.
+A native of Long Island, NY, Peter Bedrossian holds an AB and PhD degrees in physics from Harvard University and is on the staff of Lawrence Livermore National Laboratory.
+Before coming to Livermore, he worked at Sandia National Laboratories in Albuquerque and as an Alexander von Humboldt Fellow at the Jülich Research Center (KFA) in Jülich, Germany.
 Peter studied cello with Claus Adam and George Neikrug.